BlackSnufkin/Wordlist-Maker/README.md

 A Script to download several wordlists from several sources

 ### Note !!
-Check that you have enough space on the disk for all the Wordlists (Approximately 200GB) !!<br>
+Check that you have enough space on the disk for all the Wordlists (158GB) !!<br>
 Wordlists Source: [HashKiller](https://hashkiller.io/leaks), [capsop](https://wordlists.capsop.com/)

 ---